 In my experience working in the banking industry, the most common types of financial products clients co-signed for were credit cards, car loans, and student loans.
 It was often parents helping their children who hadn’t built enough strong credit to qualify for these products alone.

-Before You Co-Sign a Credit Card or Loan
+Before You Co-Sign a Credit Card

 Co-signing is a big responsibility, and there are several key questions you should ask yourself first.